dbruning/accord/README.md

 You are strongly advised to obtain the *Portable Accord.NET Framework* libraries from *NuGet*.
 If you do prefer to build the libraries yourself, follow these instructions.

-To sufficiently build and use the class libraries in the *Portable Accord.NET Framework*, the companion repository [Portable AForge.NET Framework](https://github.com/cureos/aforge) must be readily available.
-*Accord.NET Framework* is dependent upon *AForge.NET Framework*, and the *Portable AForge.NET Framework* also contains support libraries for successfully building Portable Class Libraries from the *Accord.NET Framework* code base and incorporate these PCL:s in mobile, tablet or desktop WPF applications.

 The *Portable Accord* libraries make use of the following libraries from *NuGet*:

 * Shim
 * Shim.Drawing
-* Portable AForge libraries

 Open the *Portable.Accord.Net.sln* solution file located in the *Sources* folder and build the entire solution or selected projects.
-Visual Studio 2012 Professional or higher is required.
+Visual Studio 2013 Community or higher is required.

 Ported Status